-The School spent about \$88,696 for capital assets during the year.
-Please refer to a note to the accompanying financial statements entitled Capital Assets and Depreciation for more detailed information about the School's capital asset activity.
+The School spent about \$5,025 for capital assets during the year.
+Please refer to Note 3 to the accompanying financial statements entitled Capital Assets and Depreciation for more detailed information about the School's capital asset activity.

 Debt Administration